emily-bordelon/ts-acronyms/README.md

 The main folder contains the Java/Spring Boot code and resources.
 In the resources folder, there is an application.properties file that can be used to configure properties such as the credentials for a database.
 To access the neccessary data, I chose to use a CSV file that another Swiftie created for other developers to use (linked above, credit to GitHub user shaynak).
 This file contains three columns, all being String data types: song titles, the associated album names, and the lyrics of each song.
 This CSV file is also in my main/resources folder.

 The actual Java and Spring Boot code is in this filepath of the main folder: main/java/com/atwtmvtvftv/acronyms.
 This is the package name of the code.
-This /acronyms folder has the following subfolders: config, controller, entity, repository, service, and util.
+This /acronyms folder has the following relevant subfolders: config, controller, and service.
 The core Spring Boot application file is in the /acronyms folder (not in a subfolder) titles AcronymsApplication.java.
 This file runs the application and uses the bean @SpringBootApplication.

-The cors folder contains a file called CorsConfig.java.
+The config folder contains a file called CorsConfig.java.
 The purpose of this Java class is to allow my React frontend access to my Spring Boot backend.

 The controller folder contains three controller classes.
 The HomeContorller class allows my frontend and backend to interact.
 The ApiController is not currently in use.
 At the start of this final project, I set up an ApiController class (and an ApiService class) to make calls to an external API of Taylor Swift's song data that another Swiftie developer created.
 While it did work well, I've since switched to the CSV file, because the API was missing about 50 songs.
 The AcronymController Java class is how the frontend makes requests to the backend.